Vaccination and microchip clinics

-- Please bring your previous rabies certificate if you have one available.
+- Please bring your previous rabies certificate if you have one available (veterinary record forms are not applicable).
 Vaccines provided at the clinic are good for one year unless proof of current rabies vaccination can be provided.
 Current vaccinations are those that do not exceed 30 days past the due date.
-If proof of previous rabies vaccination is provided and current then vaccines are valid for a three-year period.
+If a rabies certificate is provided and current then vaccines are valid for a three-year period.

 - We cannot handle animals that may be aggressive toward people or other animals.
 If your animal exhibits signs of aggression in unfamiliar surroundings or with unfamiliar animals, please see your local veterinarian for services.